-- Diversified investment portfolio continues to be of a high quality - Ordinary investment income virtually on a par with the previous year - · Return on investment of 3.3% slightly higher than target
+- Diversified investment portfolio continues to be of a high quality - · Ordinary investment income somewhat better than the previous year's level - Return on investment of 3.3% higher than target

-The investment climate remained challenging in the period under review and was shaped overall by the protracted low level of interest rates as well as relatively low risk premiums on corporate bonds.
-Government bonds in the Eurozone were particularly notable for declines in yields - sometimes markedly so - across all durations.
+The investment environment was once again challenging in the period under review and continued to be shaped by the protracted low level of interest rates as well as relatively modest risk premiums on corporate bonds.
+UK and Eurozone government bonds saw further - in some cases marked - declines in yields across all durations.
 This was also true of the Southern European countries with higher risk premiums - which have been the focus of so much attention of late - and Ireland.
-Yields on US treasuries, on the other hand, tended to hold stable.
+Yields on US treasuries retreated only at the long end of the curve, with increases recorded across shorter and medium durations.

 Credit spreads on US corporate bonds moved lower in most rating classes, whereas they remained largely stable in the case of European corporate bonds.
 In general, credit spreads on corporate bonds from emerging economies were virtually unchanged or recorded modest declines.
-In total, the unrealised gains on our fixed-income securities increased to EUR 1,365.3 million (EUR 767.9 million).
-The fact that our portfolio of assets under own management - amounting to EUR 32.4 billion - did not show stronger growth relative to the position as at 31 December 2013 (EUR 31.9 billion) can be attributed principally to repayment in the first quarter of the bond that we had issued in 2004 with a volume of EUR 750 million as well as the dividend distribution in the second quarter.
+In total, the unrealised gains on our fixed-income securities increased to EUR 1,461.8 million (EUR 767.9 million).
+This was a factor in the appreciable growth of our portfolio of assets under own management, which rose by EUR 3.2 billion to EUR 35.0 billion (EUR 31.9 billion).
+The primary drivers of this increase, however, were exchange rate effects associated with our USD and GBP holdings as well as the inflow of cash from the technical account.

-We left the allocation of our assets to the individual classes of securities broadly unchanged in the first half-year, making only minimal adjustments as part of regular portfolio maintenance and modestly expanding our exposure to emerging markets.
-The modified duration of our fixed-income portfolio was unchanged from the previous year at 4.4 years (4.4 years).
+We left the allocation of our assets to individual classes of securities broadly unchanged in the reporting period, making only minor adjustments as part of regular portfolio maintenance and modestly expanding our exposure to emerging markets.
+We also continued to slightly enlarge our real estate portfolio.
+The modified duration of our fixed-income portfolio was virtually unchanged from the previous year at 4.5 (4.4).